MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

 ## Prerequisites

 - A familiarity and understanding of the concepts covered in [custom authentication extensions](/entra/identity-platform/custom-extension-overview).
 - An Azure subscription.
-If you don't have an existing Azure account, you may sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index).
+If you don't have an existing Azure account, sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index).
 - A Microsoft Entra ID [external tenant](../external-id/customers/quickstart-tenant-setup.md).
+- For Azure Communications Services users;
     - An Azure Communications Services resource.
 If you don't have one, create one in [Quickstart: Create and manage Communication Services resources](/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) using a new or existing resource group.
     - An Azure Email Communication Services Resource created and ready with a provisioned domain.
 If you don't have one, refer to [Quickstart: Create and manage Email Communication Service resources](/azure/communication-services/quickstarts/email/create-email-communication-resource?pivots=platform-azp), and use the same resource group as the Azure Communication Services.
     - An active Communication Services resource connected with an Email Domain.
 Refer to [Quickstart: How to connect a verified email domain](/azure/communication-services/quickstarts/email/connect-email-communication-resource?branch=main&pivots=azure-portal)
     - (Optional) [Send an email using Azure Communication Services](/azure/communication-services/quickstarts/email/send-email?tabs=windows%2Cconnection-string%2Csend-email-and-get-status-async%2Csync-client&pivots=platform-azportal) to test sending emails to the desired recipients using Azure Communication Services, while verifying the configuration for your application to send email.
+- For SendGrid users:
+    - A SendGrid account.
+If you don't already have one, start by setting up a SendGrid account.
+For setup instructions, see the [Create a SendGrid Account](https://docs.sendgrid.com/for-developers/partners/microsoft-azure-2021#create-a-sendgrid-account) section of [How to send email using SendGrid with Azure](https://docs.sendgrid.com/for-developers/partners/microsoft-azure-2021#create-a-twilio-sendgrid-accountcreate-a-twilio-sendgrid-account).

 ## Step 1: Create an Azure Function app